GuanyaShi/blog/_posts/2021-11-24-NeuralControl.md

 * Control meets learning: combining learning and control theory is necessary.
 * Encoding invariance to deep learning really helps.

 There are many interesting future directions.
 In particular, note that the aforementioned prior physics, invariance, and control-theoretic regularization are all directly from physics and relatively easy to discover.
-For more complex systems such as vision-based control and human-robot interaction, we need principled _neuralsymbolic learning_ methods to discover those structures from data.
+For more complex systems such as vision-based control and human-robot interaction, we need principled [_Neurosymbolic Learning_](http://www.neurosymbolic.org/) methods to discover those structures from data.

 ## References